1000 E. University Ave.

 Fax: (307) 766-4044

 Bills proposed to the United States Congress are available in several formats.
 The Law Library has them on microfiche and in hardcopy in the basement.
-A more complete historical collection is available online from UW Libraries' Articles Database web page in ProQuest Congressional.
+Historical collections are also available online.

 Bills passed by Congress and signed by the President are first officially printed as "slip laws" identified by their public law number, e.g. P.L.
 105-30 (that is, the 30th public law passed by the 105th Congress).
 After each session of Congress, the slip laws are bound in public law order and published as United States Statutes at Large.
 A commercially published set, United States Code Congressional and Administrative News [USCCAN] (M-N-11) contains the same laws and is published in a more timely manner than the Statutes at Large, though it only goes back to the mid 1900's.
 In addition, USCCAN contains some legislative history documents for important statutes, which the Statutes at Large lack.